BattleBrisket/rails-force-reload/README.md

 Tests are borrowed nearly verbatim from Rails source code.

-## Background
+## TL;DR

+In Rails 4.2, you could forcibly reload a model's association from the DB by passing a boolean `true` to the association caller.
+If we have a `User` model, with a `has_many :posts` association, then `user.posts(true)` would force Rails to pull all `Post` records from DB, even if they had previously been looked up and cached.
+This was useful when a script would make DB changes after an association was loaded.

+The boolean option was removed in 5.0, and users were directed to the `reload` method to achieve the same result.
+There's technically two methods -- under [`CollectionProxy`](http://api.rubyonrails.org/classes/ActiveRecord/Associations/CollectionProxy.html#method-i-reload) and [`Persistence`](http://api.rubyonrails.org/classes/ActiveRecord/Persistence.html#method-i-reload)), both of which already existed in the 4.x line.

 The decision to deprecate the `@parent.association(true)` syntax was intended to simplify the API (one way to reload associations), and better honor the Principle of Least Surprise ("what's this `true` mean here?").
 See the [original Groups thread](https://groups.google.com/forum/#!topic/rubyonrails-core/6ZPPg1ZmjQA/discussion) and [initial pull request](https://github.com/rails/rails/pull/20888) for further context.

-We agree with the spirit of the decision, but it came with tradeoffs.
+We agree with the spirit of the decision's intent, but it comes with tradeoffs.

+## Background

 "Reload-only" syntax limits readability, specifically when conditionally reloading a given association.
 GitHub user [@heaven](https://github.com/heaven) offered a succinct example (in the [commit removing the functionality](https://github.com/rails/rails/commit/09cac8c67afdc4b2a1c6ae07931ddc082629b277#commitcomment-23704911), no less)